Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Numerical strategy

 \section{Numerical strategy}

 We are interested in two- and three-dimensional simulations.
 Discretizing (\ref{thesystem}) in space yields a large and stiff system of ordinary differential equations given by

 where $A_{\varepsilon}$ is a matrix corresponding to the discretization of the diffusion operator.
-Using a Cartesian mesh $A_{\varepsilon}$ is in general a block-diagonal matrix with $5$ (resp., $7$) non-zero elements per line in dimension $2$ (resp., $3$).
-In order to avoid the drawbacks of purely explicit or implicit methods a decoupling technique could be implemented instead.
-Here we consider operator splitting methods, briefly described in what follows in the context of the dedicated splitting solver introduced in \cite{MR2890259}.
+Using a standard centered second-order discretization on a Cartesian mesh, $A_{\varepsilon}$ is given by a matrix with five (resp., seven) non-zero elements per line in two (resp., three) dimensions.
+Following \cite{MR2890259} a dedicated splitting solver, briefly described in what follows, is implemented to advance system (\ref{discretise}) in time.